ibm-cloud-architecture/cf-transformation/docs/PITCHME.md

 - Or use the provided Docker image: ibmcloudacademy/cfmigrationtool
 	- Get the container image: <br/>`docker pull ibmcloudacademy/cfmigrationtool`
 	- Use a path from the host that you will use to store the output, assuming that you use /Users/ibmuser/data:<br/>
-`docker run --net=host -v /Users/ibmuser/data:/data -it ibmcloudacademy/cfmigrationtool bash`
+`docker run -p 8000:8000 -v /Users/ibmuser/data:/data -it ibmcloudacademy/cfmigrationtool bash`
 ---
 ## Limitation